11 May 2014

 I don't know that it's particularly helpful for followers of Jesus who are currently 'called out' of the local structured church.
 But it's a thought-provoking book, which could be useful for anyone who has been hurt or attacked by Christians, or who had one bad experience with a local congregation and then reject them all (understandably) in reaction.
 I thought it very readable and it certainly made me think.

 Recommended.
-Available in Kindle form as well as paperback, on both sides of the Atlantic.
+Available in Kindle form as well as paperback.

 Review copyright 2014 Sue's Book Reviews